Billy Talent: Billy Talent and success (1999–2004)

 In 2002, the band met with record executives, and ended up signing a co-venture agreement with Atlantic Records and Warner Music Canada.
 In the fall of 2003, the band released their full-length self-titled album, Billy Talent.
 The album found considerable sales success.
-"Try Honesty" was a successful first single, and was followed by other singles "The Ex", "River Below", and "Nothing to Lose" into late 2003 and 2004.
+"Try Honesty" was a successful first single; it was followed by other singles "The Ex", "River Below", and "Nothing to Lose" into late 2003 and 2004.
 The band played sold-out shows in Canada and the United States and had success in Europe.
 The band received a Juno, (They won two Junos, Best Album of the Year, and Best Band of the Year) and MuchMusic Video Award nominations and awards, and spent late 2004 and most of 2005 touring.
 Billy Talent went on to be certified 3× platinum in Canada.

 A track from the album titled "This Is How It Goes" was about Aaron Solowoniuk's fight with multiple sclerosis.
 On March 17, 2006, Aaron Solowoniuk revealed in a personal letter to fans that he was the friend in that song.
 Solowoniuk was confirmed to have the disease, which causes anything from numbness in the limbs to paralysis or loss of vision, in January 1999.
 His neurologist prescribed him medication that he would have to self inject three times a week, possibly for the rest of his life.
 Although it was a struggle for Solowoniuk to come to terms with the reality of the disease, going to numerous doctor appointments and touring with a mini-fridge in their van has become a normal routine.